 Loss of Aid Eligibility

-No financial aid will be disbursed to a student’s account if the student is selected for verification and the verification process is not complete.
+No Federal financial aid will be disbursed to a student’s account if the student is selected for verification and the verification process is not complete.
 If financial aid has already been disbursed and the student is subsequently selected for verification, further disbursements are stopped until which time the process is complete.
 Failure to submit the required documentation (or submit it in a timely manner) may eliminate the eligibility for federal, state, and institutional financial aid funds.

 Conflicting Information Policy